GuyARoss/Icebox-Loadbalancer/README.md

 To install, first download the latest release [here](https://github.com/GuyARoss/Icebox/releases).
 The source zip is a published version of icebox core web.
 So after it is extracted, just upload to an iis instance.

 ### Development
 Clone the package, open the main .sln within the src directory and develop.
-Please note Icebox makes use requires .NET framework 4.6.2 [found here](https://www.microsoft.com/en-us/download/details.aspx?id=53344).

 ------